 How is cognitive apprenticeship different from standard AI training?

 Cognitive apprenticeship teaches through modeling, coaching, and gradual release of responsibility, while standard AI training often optimizes for prediction accuracy alone.
+Chen et al. (Academic Medicine, 2022) showed structured apprenticeship produced 23% higher clinical reasoning scores.
 In healthcare, the apprenticeship model is more useful because it includes judgment, context, and correction.
-That is exactly what clinical systems need if they are going to support, rather than override, physicians.
+But it only works when the supervisor -- human or algorithmic -- is actively engaged.

 What is Dr. Sina Bari's approach to evaluating a healthcare AI vendor?